How to Protect Your Liver

 Avoid toxins

-Try to limit direct contact with aerosol products and insecticides as intentional or unintentional inhaling of these toxins can injure liver cells and result in liver damage.
-The liver processes drugs and chemicals that enter the blood stream and regular exposure to toxins can cause chronic liver disease and even cirrhosis.
-Smokers may also be damaging their liver and at a higher risk of developing liver cancer.
+Limit direct exposure to household chemicals, aerosol sprays, and insecticides, as inhaling or absorbing these toxins can injure liver cells.
+The liver processes chemicals that enter the bloodstream, and regular exposure may lead to chronic liver disease or cirrhosis.
+Smoking also harms the liver and raises the risk of liver cancer.